I Forgot That You Existed: Critical reception

 Some music critics praised "I Forgot That You Existed" for its airy quality and sharp lyricism.
 Robert Christgau, in his "Consumer Guide" column, described the track as "mean yet hopeful", The Observers Kitty Empire dubbed it a "breezy kiss-off", and Times Raisa Bruner referred to it as "bright, light, and bubbly".
 Craig Jenkins of Vulture thought that it combined the sharp and biting lyricism of Swift's earlier songs, such as "Picture to Burn" (2008) and "Mean" (2011), with the modern production of her later works.
 He believed it was successful in the context of taking her music in a new direction while still maintaining a connection to her previous work.
 Deborah Krieger of PopMatters similarly considered it a great transition from the bitterness of Reputation to the more accepting attitude towards life and relationships of Lover.
 Annie Zaleski from The A.V.
 Club said that Swift was charmingly nonchalant as she casually sang the line "I forgot that you existed / It isn't love, it isn't hate, it's just indifference".

 Other critics criticized the concept as confusing and irrelevant.
 NMEs Nick Levine believed that Swift undermined her message by writing a song about someone she is meant to forget, and Slates Carl Wilson deemed it a song "whose existence disproves its central claim".
 Miranda Wollen from Paste described the track as disappointing and remarked that it failed to showcase Swift's lyrical and musical abilities.
 Sal Cinquemani of Slant Magazine considered it a diss track and a toned-down version of her songs "Bad Blood" (2015) and "This Is Why We Can't Have Nice Things" (2017), and Mikael Wood of Los Angeles Times dubbed it "an unwelcome leftover from 2017's revenge-minded Reputation" and placed it at number sixteen in a ranking of Lovers eighteen tracks.
 Vultures Nate Jones placed "I Forgot That You Existed" at number 81 while ranking Swift's 245 songs, and Rolling Stones Rob Sheffield named it her 231st best song in a 2025 ranking of her discography, finding it to be closer to "reminding" than forgetting.

 Commercial performance

 "I Forgot That You Existed" reached number three on the New Zealand Hot Singles chart and number five on the US Rolling Stone Top 100 chart.
 On the week ending September 7, 2019, it debuted at number 28 on the US Billboard Hot 100 and number 29 on the Canadian Hot 100.
 In the United Kingdom, the track peaked at number 39 on the Audio Streaming chart and number 82 on both the Singles Downloads and Singles Sales charts.
 "I Forgot That You Existed" additionally reached the national charts of Singapore (17), Australia (24), Sweden (50), and Scotland (71).
-It was certified platinum in Australia and Brazil, gold in New Zealand, and silver in the United Kingdom.
+It was certified platinum in Australia, Brazil, and New Zealand.